 With my 36 inch Twin Eagles Grill, I have such great control over the temperature, whether that be direct or indirect heat.
 This grill has zone dividers, which makes regulating different temperatures so easy.
 Plus, Twin Eagles grates actually aid in the grilling process by absorbing, retaining and conducting heat.
 The thicker or heavier the grate, the more heat it will absorb and retain.
 They use 3/8 inch hexagonal stainless steel rods in their grates.
 This makes it much easier to hold a steady temperature when you’re using the indirect heat method.

 I turn the left two burners to medium low, and leave the right one completely off.
 Then I close the lid, and let it heat up until it holds steady at about 400 degrees.
 At that point, I set the crisp on the right side of the grill, where there is no direct heat, and cover it with foil.
 It bakes for 25 minutes covered, then 20 to 25 minutes uncovered.

 And that’s it!

 Well, besides for topping it with vanilla ice cream and enjoying it outdoors.

 Along with oat flour and rolled oats, I ground up pepita seeds to make another “flour”, and also added sunflower seeds.
 Brown sugar for sweetness, and butter.
 Because butter.
-It has such a lovely texture and the richness of the seeds is so delicious.
-And don’t forget the salt.
+The streusel topping has such a lovely texture and the richness of the seeds is so delicious.
+And don’t forget the salt!
 It’s what makes everything pop.

 No one will ever know this gluten-free.
 Promise.